chef/chef-web-docs/content/install_supermarket.md

     ]
     ```

-3. Start Chef Infra Client on the newly-bootstrapped Chef Supermarket node.
+3. Start Chef Infra Client on the bootstrapped Chef Supermarket node.
 For example, using SSH:

     ```bash
     ssh ubuntu@your-supermarket-node-public-dns